kikito/bump.lua/README.md

 * `item` is the object being moved.
 You must have added it (with `world:add(item, ...)`) before attempting to move it, or you will receive an error.
 * `l,t,w,h` are the new coordinates of the item's AABB.
 Notice that only `l` and `t` are mandatory.
 If unspecified, the previous
   `w` and `h` from the object will be taken from the internal database.
+If `w` and `h` are provided and different from the ones existing in the world, then the item will first "re-size", and then move.
 * `options` works exactly like in `world:move`.

 The `collisions` table has 0 or more items with this format: